flapimingo/Tarea_2_ELO321_2018_2/README.md

-# Homework_1_ELO321_2018_2
+# Homework_2_ELO321_2018_2

-The following project consists of some System Calls to obtain values as Date, cuantity of process, Os name, Used memory, etc. The final Stage requires a Multi-Thread programming to do all the work efficiently.
-As well as being an iterative project in which each Part represents a state of advancement of this.
+The following project consists of use and application of pipes to communicate two child process, reading and sending messages to each other.

 ## Getting Started